 What are tiers?

 Vanderbilt’s Aetna-administered plans give you a choice of in-network and out-of-network providers by providing benefits under three tiers:

 • Tier 1 -Vanderbilt Health Affiliated Network (VHAN), Vanderbilt’s preferred network.
 You will save the most money when you use in-network providers.
-Click here for an up-to-date list of providers.

 • Tier 2 – Aetna National Network

 You can use Aetna’s DocFind to search for a provider.